nuclio/nuclio/docs/tasks/deploying-functions.md

 To convert source code to a running function, you must first _deploy_ the function.
 A deploy process has three stages:

-1. The source code is built to a docker image and pushed to a docker registry
+1. The source code is built to a Docker image and pushed to a Docker registry
 2. A function object is created in Nuclio (i.e., in Kubernetes, this is a function CRD)
 3. A controller creates the appropriate function resources on the cluster (i.e., in Kubernetes this is the deployment, service, ingress, etc.)